gitname/sediment-api/README.md

    whose `Study_Code` and `Sample_ID` (together) match those of an existing sample, causes `pymongo` to raise a [`pymongo.errors.BulkWriteError`](https://pymongo.readthedocs.io/en/stable/api/pymongo/errors.html#pymongo.errors.BulkWriteError) exception because the collection has a "unique" index consisting of those two fields.
-Since that exception is not being caught, the parser crashes.
+Since that exception is not being caught anywhere, the parser crashes.
-4. Resolve the issue resulting from the combination of (a) the presence of an API endpoint that returns a sample specified by its `Sample_ID` alone and (b) the absence of a "unique" index on that field alone.
+4. Resolve the inconsistency between (a) the presence of an API endpoint that returns a sample specified by its `Sample_ID` alone and (b) the absence of a "unique" index on that field alone.
 Currently, a collection can contain multiple records having the same `Sample_ID` value, as long as their `Study_Code` values differ from one another.